Agro's Cartoon Connection: History

-Its origins can be traced back to Seven's Super Saturday, later becoming The Super Saturday Show in 1989, which only aired on Saturday mornings and was originally only broadcast in Brisbane.
+The show's origins can be traced back to Seven's Super Saturday, later becoming The Super Saturday Show in 1989, which only aired on Saturday mornings and was originally only broadcast in Brisbane.
 It followed on from a show called The Cartoon Connection which had been hosted for many years previously by Michael Horrocks and Alex Wileman, Wileman went on to do New South Wales lottery broadcasts.

-The show consisted of playing a variety of cartoons including Samurai Pizza Cats and Magic Knight Rayearth while including small editorials presented between the cartoons in a variety of segments.
+The show consisted of playing a variety of cartoons while including small editorials presented between the cartoons in a variety of segments.
 One such example included Ian Calder appearing in a regular segment acting as a character, one of his more popular being Crikey the Clown where he would walk around the streets of Brisbane in an aggressive manner asking questions to anyone he met.
+Notably the show's humour was sometimes provocative but always done in a way that would escape the notice of the show's primary audience of children.
+The program was also criticised in a Federal Parliament committee for including product sponsorship within the program itself.